youssefkhaled19/greenland/README.md

 # AI Quiz Generator

-A React-based web application that generates multiple-choice quizzes automatically from uploaded PDF files using **Google Generative AI (Gemini API)**.
-Users can take the quiz interactively, see hints for wrong answers, and review all questions at the end.
+A React-based web application that generates multiple-choice quizzes automatically from uploaded PDF files using  Users can take the quiz interactively, see hints for wrong answers, and review all questions at the end

 ---